bwsw/sj-platform/SJDocs/source/SJ_Streaming.rst

 There are two kinds of streams in SJ-Platform:

 - An input stream - a stream which provides new events.
-There are two different input stream types in SJ-Platform: TCP, Apache Kafka and T-Stream.
+There are two different input stream types in SJ-Platform: TCP, Apache Kafka and T-Streams.

 - An output stream - a stream which is a destination for results.
-There is one output stream type in SJ-Platform: T-Stream.
+There is one output stream type in SJ-Platform: T-Streams.

 Input Streams
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~